“From idea to clinical reality for a new type of biosynthetic surgical mesh”

 Surgical mesh is still made by polypropylene — it is not a very good and biocompatible material.
 I took the idea to one doctor who was very supportive of using degradable polymer material.
 It simply works better for healing because the human body is an amazing self-healer.
 It just needs some help!

 That was in April 2004 — the beginning of the TIGR® Matrix development project.
-It’s been sixteen years since the idea was born.
+It’s been seventeen years since the idea was born.

 So we sought a mesh that could promote the regeneration of functional connective tissue in a more predictable way than the polypropylene already in use which causing chronic inflammation and meshoma in many patients.
 Such a feature a different material than polypropylene and mechanical properties that would allow for an active remodeling of the first deposited scar tissue and a material that would not evoke a chronic inflammation which will result in encapsulation of the mesh and exclude it from our body´s function tissue meaning that no or very little integration will occur.
 The effect is worse for so called heavy weight polypropylene mesh as shown in the three-year sheep study we did to prove the safety of TIGR® Matrix but occurs in all meshes made from polypropylene.